 Now let’s take a close look at those qualities that we are seeking for.
 Some of them are physical attractions, some are mental attractions.
 Mental attractions have two aspects: emotional and intellectual.
 Both of them are our mind’s faculty which functions according to our experience and knowledge.

-Admit it or not, when we reply on the intelligence to tell us what person we should be looking for, basically we reply on outside world’s judgment.
+Admit it or not, when we reply on the intellect to tell us what person we should be looking for, basically we reply on outside world’s judgment.
 Physical and intellectual quality could bring happiness for a period of time, but never last long.

-Those intelligence frameworks in our mind make us compare this person to that, compare present to the past, compare the fact to our expectation.
+Those intellect/logic frameworks in our mind make us compare this person to that, compare present to the past, compare the fact to our expectation.
 After comparison of course we judge.
 That makes us miserable.

 How to Break the Loop of Unhappy Relationship